plenoptic-org/geodesics/README.md

 > [!CAUTION]
 > This repo is far from stable and will need lots of experimenting before it's ready.

+## Notebook

+The `notebooks/` folder contains two representations of the same notebook: myst-nb (markdown, `.md`) and jupyter notebook (`.ipynb`).
+These notebooks are [paired](https://jupytext.readthedocs.io/en/latest/paired-notebooks.html); the intended use case is to work in the markdown document (either through your text editor or in jupyter lab by using [jupytext](https://jupytext.readthedocs.io/en/latest/text-notebooks.html)), then the notebook should be run and the outputs cached in the `ipynb` file.
+That way, we can view the (relatively clean) git history of the markdown file, while still previewing the cached outputs in the ipynb file rendered by GitHub.

 ## Status

 > [!NOTE]